 Strategic Growth Manager

-Savanna Carroll serves as one of VPP’s Business Analysts.
+Savanna Carroll serves VPP’s Senior Analyst, Business Development.
 In her role, Savanna analyzes financial statements to ensure accurate reporting and makes necessary adjustments, as well as provides insights on how our hospitals can improve profitability.
 She earned a BA in Accounting, Finance and Economics from the California University of Pennsylvania.
 In her previous role she served as a Property Accounting Analyst for SandsPoint Capital Advisors.

 When she’s not at the VPP offices, you can find Savanna hiking, taking spin classes and checking out new podcasts.

 Dr. Deb Eberts, a Brainerd native, is the owner of Lakeland Veterinary Hospital in Baxter, MN.
 Dr. Eberts received her Doctor of Veterinary Medicine degree from the University of Minnesota in 2000 and began practicing veterinary medicine at Lakeland in June of that year.
 She is Fear Free Certified and her favorite aspect of veterinary medicine is the challenge of aiding sick and injured animals that cannot communicate their problems.

 She shares her home with her husband, their two children, and their Long-haired Miniature Dachshunds, Arya and Oscar.
 Outside of the hospital, Dr. Eberts enjoys working in her many gardens, quilting, reading, camping, fishing, and enjoying the variety of outdoor activities the area has to offer.